The R69S Hydraulic Steering Damper

 5. The way an individual rider dresses and grips the bars.

 I am not sure where to put this one; Saddlebags.
 This is about aerodynamics and a balance thing.
-They must have about equal weight in each side.
+They must have about equal weight in each bag.
 Hard bags are worse, soft bags are better.
 Heavy weight is worse, light is better.
 Weight forward is better, rearward is worse.
 Hard bags that are mounted far from the bike are worse, close is much better.
 The Enduro was the best in those days.
 Something about the air space, but we never knew if it was related to the air, the lever arm effect or something else.

 The SWB is not an ideal bike for two up touring.
 The window of stability is small.
 Get the LWB for touring two up.